The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Mr Jones was the sole director (although he did not have a formal service contract) and his expertise generated the income of the company.
 He drew a small salary in return for working full-time.

-Mrs Jones was the company secretary.
-She carried out administrative work
+Mrs Jones was the company

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.